egreiner/IegTools.Sequencer/README.md

 IegTools.Sequencer provides a fluent interface for creating easy-to-read and extensible sequences, eliminating the need for lengthy if/else statements.

-Define transition jobs:
+The tool allows you to define:

-from state -> to state, when it should be triggerd and the action that should be invoked
+- Transition jobs: from one state to another state, when it should be triggered, and the action that should be invoked.

-Force state on specified conditions
+- Force state on specified conditions.

-Invoke Actions on specified states
+- Invoke actions on specified states.

 # Usage